Creating Your Own ExpressJS from Scratch (Part 6) – Creating a Body-Parser Middleware

 name: Wesley Miranda, age: 28

-You can also test with form data using x-www-form-urlencoded
+You can also test with form data using x-www-form-urlencoded.

 📦 What’s Next?